 We suggest ending the day with a flamenco show.

-From Seville we go to Cordova, with a visit to the Cathedral of Cordoba another of the many influences of Arab culture in Spain, the Roman bridge protected by Saint Raphael the Patron Saint of the City, an authentic devotion to this saint in such a way that almost 20% of the population has the name of the saint, we will still visit the Alcazar monument than it crossed all the different civilizations in the region.
+On this day of our Itinerary Portugal and Spain in Fourteen Days from Lisbon we leave Seville to Cordova, with a visit to the Cathedral of Cordoba another of the many influences of Arab culture in Spain, the Roman bridge protected by Saint Raphael the Patron Saint of the City, an authentic devotion to this saint in such a way that almost 20% of the population has the name of the saint, we will still visit the Alcazar monument than it crossed all the different civilizations in the region.

 In the year 1241, Baena was delivered to Fernando III and was repopulated with Castilian-Leonese and Jews, the most picturesque quarter also of Arab origin, is the Almedina here is the ruins of the castle and one of the symbols of the city, the copy of the Leon Iberian, and El Crismón de Baena, a cross visigoda of great proportions.